-An improved version of this algorithm is described in [5], which introduces two filtering steps: a pre-processing of the input images by a structure-texture decomposition; and a median filtering of the optical flow after the warping step, enhancing the regularity of the flow.
+An improved version of this algorithm is described in an article by Wedel et al. [5], which introduces two filtering steps: a preprocessing of the input images by a structure-texture decomposition; and a median filtering of the optical flow after the warping step, enhancing the regularity of the flow.